 How to get there: Hop off at the Kirstenbosch stop as part of the Mini Peninsula Tour.

 Squeezed in between the bluest bay and craggiest mountain, the Bay Harbour Market in Hout Bay is a treasure trove and foodie heaven, with around 100 stalls offering locally made clothes, homeware, jewellery, freshly baked bread and cakes, and much, much more.
 Come hungry – the friendly food-stall folk serve up delights ranging from succulent Karoo lamb to Asian cuisine.
 Enjoy your pickings at the convivial long, wooden tables to the strains of live music.
 There’s a feel-good element, too: the market supports the local Hangberg community.
-It’s open on Friday nights (5pm to 9pm), and Saturdays and Sundays (9.30am to 4pm).
+It’s open on Friday from 9:30 am to 9 pm, and Wednesdays, Thursdays, Saturdays, and Sundays from 9.30 am to 5 pm.

 Walk, cycle, jog or skate … Head to the Sea Point promenade and join the passing parade of locals, their canine companions and visitors from around the world enjoying the sea air and happy vibes.
 You can walk all the way from the Sea Point Pavilion on the southern end to Mouille Point.